pimcore/data-hub/doc/graphl/AddCustomMutationDatatype.md

 ## Add a Custom Mutation Datatype

 There are two things that need to be one:
-- add a type definition
+- add a input type definition
-- provide a resolver implementation (optional)
+- provide a processor implementation

 Add a section similar to this one to your `services.yml` file.